-- 10.27 If a motion that the original motion or an amendment be now put is lost, the chairperson must allow the debate on the original motion or the amendment to be resumed. - 10.28 All councillors must be heard without interruption and all other councillors must, unless otherwise permitted under this code, remain silent while another councillor is speaking. - 10.29 Once the debate on a matter has concluded and a matter has been dealt with, the chairperson must not allow further debate on the matter.
+- 10.27 If a motion that the original motion or an amendment be now put is passed, the chairperson must, without further debate, put the original motion or amendment to the vote immediately after the mover of the original motion has exercised their right of reply under clause 10.20. - 10.28 If a motion that the original motion or an amendment be now put is lost, the chairperson must allow the debate on the original motion or the amendment to be resumed. - 10.29 All councillors must be heard without interruption and all other councillors must, unless otherwise permitted under this code, remain silent while another councillor is speaking. - 10.30 Once the debate on a matter has concluded and a matter has been dealt with, the chairperson must not allow further debate on the matter.

+Note:

-Note: A warning bell is rung once after four (4) minutes of any councillor's address to the council and rung twice after (5) minutes.
+A warning bell is rung once after four (4) minutes of any councillor's address to the council and rung twice after (5) minutes.
 This is to assist councillors in complying with the time limit requirements.

+Note:

-Note: In order to expedite the business of this council, the following Rules of Debate shall be adopted as Standing Orders, viz:
+In order to expedite the business of this council, the following Rules of Debate shall be adopted as Standing Orders, viz: